 painted during Folinsbee's 1926 visit to France, has been located in a private collection, where it was passed down from the individual who originally purchased the painting from the artist.

-The James A. Michener Art Museum, in Doylestown, Pennsylvania is opening a new exhibition, Impressionism to Modernism: The Lenfest Collection of American Art: September, 29 2019 - March 1, 2020.
+The James A. Michener Art Museum, in Doylestown, Pennsylvania is displaying a new exhibition, Impressionism to Modernism: The Lenfest Collection of American Art: September, 29 2019 - March 1, 2020.
 Marguerite and Gerry Lefest collected 59 Pennsylvania Impressionist paintings and the entire collection will be exhibited for the first time in history.
-Three John Folinsbee paintings will be displayed, ; ; and . (www.michenerartmuseum.org)
+Three John Folinsbee paintings are displayed, ; ; and . (www.michenerartmuseum.org)

 The Woodmere Art Museum, in Philadelphia, Pennsylvania had a recent exhibition titled, The Pennsylvania Landscape in Impressionism and Contemporary Art: September 22, 2018 - January, 27, 2019.
 The painting, known as has been included. (www.woodmereartmuseum.org)

 The Reading Public Museum, in Reading, Pennsylvania had a recent exhibition titled, Across the Atlantic: American Impressionism through the French Lens: September 8, 2018 - January 20, 2019.
 The two studies known as and have been exhibited on loan as a promised future gift to the museum. (readingpublicmuseum.org)